reduxframework/docs/docs/core-extensions/color-schemes.md

 # Color Schemes <Badge text="field" type="warn"/>

 The Redux Color Schemes extension is a new way to take control over the color layout of your theme.
 Instead of using individual color pickers to design the color layout of your theme, set them all up in one simple, easy-to-use field!

 In addition to choosing any color, this extension also offers a per color alpha channel, the option to select no color, and the ability to save and recall entire user designed color schemes.
-This comes in handy should you wish to give your users the ability to change theme colors for various holiday or special occasions... or even if they want shake things up sometimes.
+This comes in handy should you wish to allow your users to change theme colors for various holidays or special occasions... or even if they want to occasionally shake things up.

 <span style="display:block;text-align:center">![](./img/color_schemes.png)</span>